diegoh22/La-Colmena/README.md

 The footer provides link to the guild Discord where you can speak with all guild members.
 ![foooter](https://user-images.githubusercontent.com/83575427/128102529-16606092-9ac9-47cd-88ee-67c9db58a2a8.JPG)

-The phone number and address of the designer has been shared in the footer on every page.
 # Code validation
 - I used W3C CSS validation and W3C Markup Validation to check the validity of the website code.